Ian G Brennan Contemporary Sculptor and Woodcarver to the British Royal Household

 Artist Information :-

-These commissions are as diverse as producing sculptures designed to suite the splendour of centuries old historic buildings such as Windsor Castle, Westminster Abbey and St Paul's Cathedral his rather unique skills in reproducing wood carvings and bronze sculpture from a by-gone age are often required, to the modern surroundings of Company receptions and Board Rooms; More recently Ian has been commissioned to produce two large high bas-relief sculptures now placed amongst the grandeur and elegance of the Grand Lobby of the Cunard Liner Queen Victoria, his work can also be found in many private art collections all over the World. .
+These commissions are as diverse as producing sculptures designed to suite the splendour of centuries old historic buildings such as Windsor Castle, Westminster Abbey and St Paul's Cathedral his rather unique skills in reproducing wood carvings and bronze sculpture from a by-gone age are often required, to the modern surroundings of Company receptions and Board Rooms; Ian has also been commissioned to produce two large high bas-relief sculptures now placed amongst the grandeur and elegance of the Grand Lobby of the Cunard Liner Queen Victoria, his work can also be found in many private art collections all over the World..